AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 Regarding software, you need to install some tools, mainly:
   - Raspbian OS (Debian Buster version)
-  - ROS2 Foxy Fitzroy (and add some required packages)
+  - ROS2 Foxy Fitzroy (and some packages described below)
   - Arduino IDE
   - Visual Studio Code (optional)
   - VNC Server (optional but recomended for remote access to the robot's Operating System, both for developing, running and debbuging programs)

 You will also need to configure device identification ports attributed by the OS.

-For you to know to install all software and how to create fixed tty device ports, you can download this PDF file.
+For you to know to how to install all the software and how to create fixed tty device ports, you can download this PDF file.
 This guide provides additional information to possible installtion and configuration problems.

 [Software_Installation_Env_Config.pdf](https://github.com/AlexMiranda16/Physical_Robot_Introduction_ROS2/files/9583154/Software_Installation_Env_Config.pdf)